 Ms Fiona Bennett – Non-lawyer member

-Fiona is a non-executive director of Beach Energy Ltd and Hills Ltd and a Board member of Select Harvests Ltd. She is a Chartered Accountant with extensive experience in commercial and financial management, governance, risk management and auditing.
+Fiona is a non-executive director of Hills Ltd and Select Harvests Ltd. She is a Chartered Accountant with extensive experience in commercial and financial management, governance, risk management and auditing.
 Fiona has held senior executive positions at BHP Billiton Ltd and Coles Group Ltd, and has been Chief Financial Officer of several organisations in the health sector.
 She is a Fellow of the Institute of Chartered Accountants, the Australian Institute of Company Directors and the Australian Institute of Management.
 Fiona was appointed to the Board in January 2008 and was appointed as Chairperson of the Board by the Attorney-General in January 2013.
 Fiona was re-appointed Chairperson on 30 November 2016.

 Ms Cate Dealehr – Solicitor (non-advocate) member